otrv4/otrv4/otrv4.md

    secret key and their one-time ephemeral keys.
 For its generation, refer to the [Public keys, Shared Prekeys and Fingerprints](#public-keys-shared-prekeys-and-fingerprints) section.
 This key must expire when the Prekey Profile expires.
-1. Profile Signature: The symmetric key, the flag `f` (set to zero, as defined on RFC 8032 [\[9\]](#references)) and the empty context `c` are used to create signatures of the entire profile excluding the signature itself.
+1. Profile Signature: The symmetric key `sym_h`, the flag `f` (set to zero, as defined on RFC 8032 [\[9\]](#references)) and the empty context `c` are used to create signatures of the entire profile excluding the signature itself.
    The size of the signature is 114 bytes.
 For its generation, refer to the [Create a Prekey Profile Signature](#create-a-prekey-profile-signature) section.